 Over the next years of his young career Dorlin would compete in a variety of series such as the Porsche Sprint Challenge Great Britain, Porsche Carrera Cup Great Britain, British GT Championship in both GT4 and GT3 categories.

-2025 now sees the 25-year old embark on his debut season in the BTCC driving the Toyota Corolla GR Sport for TOYOTA GAZOO Racing UK with IAA.
+2025 saw the then 25-year-old embark on his debut season in the BTCC, driving the Toyota Corolla GR Sport for TOYOTA GAZOO Racing UK with IAA, before his season was unfortunately cut short after the first seven events.

 Dan Zelos has had an impressive journey in British motorsport over the past decade.
 After starting his career in the Ginetta Junior Championship, where he secured two wins in his first year, Zelos moved up to the Renault Clio Cup in 2016.